 Hosea links his message around his personal life with his prophetic words flowing out of the life of his family more than any other prophet.
 He marries a woman with the advanced knowledge from God that she would betray his trust.
 He gives his children names of woe to send a message of judgment on the Israelites.
 The cycle of repentance, redemption, and restoration is exemplified in Hosea’s prophecy about his family (Hos.
 1:2, 3:1–3).

 For better or for worse, I am a hopelessly hopeful romantic.
 I am not sure if Hosea was or not.
 He may have had the wherewithal to be obedient to God no matter what.

 To love is worth the risk of failure, rejection, and hurt.
 British poet laureate Alfred Lord Tennyson captures it with his familiar words: “I would rather have loved and lost than not love at all.
 In anticipation, I get a glimpse of something larger than the loss itself.”

-Reframing rejection from negative to positive helps.
-Our past is not our prologue, and rejection opens a door for expectation of something else to look forward to.
+Reframing rejection from negative to positive helps change a perspective.
+Our past is not our prologue, and rejection opens a door for the future expectation of something else to look forward to.
 Who, in retrospect cannot say they are glad God didn’t say yes to every one of their prayers.
 There is a measure of protection from certain people in their rejection of us.